 INTERNET - Access "www.voteproxy.com" and follow the on-screen instructions or scan the QR code with your smartphone.
-Have your proxy card available when you access the not be submitted via this method.
+Have your proxy card available when you access the web page.

-Vote online until 11:59 PM EDT the day before the meeting.
+Vote online/phone until 11:59 PM EST the day before the meeting.

-MAIL - Sign, date and mail your proxy card in the envelope provided as soon as possible.
+MAIL - Sign, date and mail your proxy card in the envelope provided as